myousefi2016/Vector-field-visualization-using-cuda/README.md

 Compiling and running
 --------

 In order to compile/run this application you probably need to have CUDA SDK installed and your NVIDIA graphics card needs to have CUDA Capability at least 2.0.
-All other necessary DLLs are included in this package.
+You can build this program on Ubuntu by running build.sh file in the src directory.

 There is also compiled executable in the bin folder.